Last Updated on 1 February 2024 by Brittany

 Post in an online community or search through other posts to learn about others’ experiences in those places.
 Firsthand accounts are extremely helpful.

 There are also places known as digital nomad hotspots, which are great places to start your journey.
 They meet all of the criteria and have large communities of people just like you.
-Some destinations include Thailand, Georgia, Portugal, and Mexico.
+Some destinations include Thailand, Croatia, Portugal, and Costa Rica.

 After following these two steps, you’ll have a great list of places you can go to be a successful and happy digital nomad.